luixiao0/CPM.cu/README.md

 ## Quick Start

 We provide a simple example to show how to use CPM.cu to generate text.
 ```bash
 python3 tests/test_generate.py --prompt-file <your prompt file> -p <your modelpath>
 ```
+If you don't specific the model path, the scripts will load model from OpenBMB huggingface.
+If you don't specific the prompt file, a default haystack task with 15k context will be provided.
+You can use --help to learn more features about these scripts.

 We also provide a scripts test/long_prompt_gen.py to generate long code summarization prompt.
 ```bash
 python3 tests/long_prompt_gen.py